JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 So, if `algorithm = Ridge(lambda=0.1)` then `LearnAPI.constructor(algorithm)(lambda=0.05)`
 is another algorithm with the same properties, except that the value of `lambda` has been changed to `0.05`.

+Note that we attach the docstring to the constructor, not the struct.

 ## Implementing `fit`